Concatenations in subshifts defined by linear orders and poles of the Artin-Mazur zeta function: Applications to Dynamics and further questions

+\begin{example} Let $\Gamma$ be a graph with vertices $\{0, 1, \dots, n\}$, $O(k)=(-1)^k$, and there is a directed edge from any vertex to any vertex.
+This $(\Gamma, O)$ is tunable with $\wmin=n$, and $\prev(w)$ is $w$ with the last letter $i$ replaced by either $i+1$ or $i-1$.
+This corresponds to continuous interval maps that have $n$ critical points and $2$ critical values, where the smaller critical value is also a fixed point. \end{example}

-\begin{exm} Let $\Gamma$ be a graph with vertices $\{0, 1, 2, 3\}$, and there are edges from $i$ to $j$ except for $i=1$ or $2$ and $j=3$, let $O(k)=(-1)^k$.
-Then we can check that $(\Sigma, O)$ is tunable: \begin{enumerate} \item $\wmin=3$. \item If $w$ is an extremal word that is not admissible, $\prev(w)$ is $w$ with the last $0$ replaced with $3$ or vice versa.
-Now apply Remark \ref{fliplastdig}. \end{enumerate} \end{exm}
+\begin{example} Let $\Gamma$ be a graph with vertices $\{0, 1, 2, 3\}$, and there are edges from $i$ to $j$ except for $i=1$ or $2$ and $j=3$, let $O(k)=(-1)^k$.
+Then we can check that $(\Gamma, O)$ is tunable: \begin{enumerate} \item $\wmin=3$. \item If $w$ is an extremal word that is not admissible, $\prev(w)$ is $w$ with the last $0$ replaced with $3$ or vice versa.
+Now apply Remark \ref{fliplastdig}. \end{enumerate} \end{example}

-\begin{exm} This example is inspired by an Madison Experimental Math project I supervised, with Robert Argus, Beining Mu, Anvit Thekkatte, and Zihan Zhao.
+\begin{example} This example is inspired by an Madison Experimental Math project I supervised, with Robert Argus, Beining Mu, Anvit Thekkatte, and Zihan Zhao.
 Consider the following family of continuous maps on a tree: Let $T$ be a metric graph which is also a tree with 3 branches, two of which denoted as $I_0$, $I_1$, the third divided into two segments $I_2$ and $I_3$ such that $I_2$ has the center of the tree as an end point.
 Consider the family of continuous maps that fixes the center, send $I_0$ bijectively to $I_2\cup I_3$, $I_2$ to $I_1$, $I_1$ to $I_0$, and $I_3$ to a sub-segment of $I_0\cup I_1$.

 Such map corresponds to the directed graph and sign function as follows: